 Pouring epoxy is a labor-intensive and expensive process.
 Epoxy resin alone costs around $80 a gallon, and that’s before the labor to pour it.
 Tables that have a lot of epoxy are always going to cost more than those without it.

 Ready to Get A Quote?
-Learn What We’ll Need in the video below:

-Factors That Influence The Price of Your Live Edge Table
+Factors That Influence Live Edge Table Prices

 Finish – As mentioned above, epoxy finishes and river tables are the most expensive due to the cost of epoxy and labor to pour it.
+Our standard finishes are Rubio Monocoat and Nan3, both of which enhance the natural beauty of the wood grain without staining or altering its color.
+We do not stain our wood.

 Slab Species – Some slabs cost more than others.
 When buying live edge slabs, this is something to take into consideration.
 More expensive species include walnut, maple, cherry, and white oak.
 Ash, sycamore, hickory, red oak, and pin oak tend to be cheaper.

 For live edge slabs, you’ll typically pay per board foot based on the rough cut slab size.
-We then charge a flat fee of $80 per hour for flattening and wide belt sanding.
+We then charge a flat fee of $95 per hour for flattening and wide belt sanding.
 This is built into the final table cost.
 Flattening a slab will take 1-2.5 hours depending on the slab size.
 Sanding the slab then takes around 1 hour, as long as it’s 54″ or less wide.
 54″ is the max size we can fit through our wide belt sander.
 Anything larger has to be sanded by hand.

 Base Options – Most of our slabs are sold with metal bases.
 There are a variety of options that will cost anywhere from $400-$1250.
 We offer cast iron, cast aluminum, and steel table base options.